darkwhite220/OpenCvFaceDetection_Kotlin/README.md

 ## Setup

 1. Download the "Android" package from [OpenCV](https://opencv.org/releases/)
-2. Extract the "sdk" folder & copy it into root directory of your project
+2. Extract the the zip file and copy "sdk" folder into root directory of your project
-3. File -> New -> Import module -> Select the sdk module & name it ":openCV"
+3. File -> New -> Import module -> Select the "sdk" module & name it ":openCV"
 *You may get errors here, just follow the steps here*
 4. Update "settings.gradle" file